Mitacs Globalink Research Internships at Concordia

 - As a GRI at Concordia, you are considered as an Academic Visitor rather than a student.
 Please review the Policy on Academic Visitors (VPRGS-10) for more information about what this implies.

-- Once Mitacs has confirmed your placement at Concordia, your host professor will need to submit a MITACS Academics Visitors to Concordia International.
-Your host professor or Concordia International may contact you if there is any missing information to complete the form.
+- Once Mitacs has confirmed your placement at Concordia, your host professor will need to submit a Mitacs Academics Visitors form to Concordia International.
+Your host supervisor or Concordia International may contact you if there is any missing information to complete the form.

-- Once completed MITACS Academic Form is received by Concordia International, you will receive a Letter of Invitation (LOI) and an Acceptance Form outlining the details of your placement at Concordia.
+- Once the Mitacs Academic Visitor form is received by Concordia International, you will get a letter outlining the details of your placement at Concordia.
 Ensure that you sign and return the Acceptance Form as instructed in the document.

-- You are responsible for obtaining any immigration documents required for you to enter Canada and conduct your research project at Concordia.
-For more information and tips regarding this requirement, please visit MITACS' website .
-Any questions about immigration procedures and processes should be directed to Mitacs at firstname.lastname@example.org.
+- You are responsible for obtaining any travel documents to visit Canada.
+For more information regarding visas, please visit Mitac (Mitacs information).
+Any questions about visas and processes should be directed to Mitacs at email@example.com.